wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_help.md

 ---
-title: dash:help \[POST\]
+title: dash:help - Dash
-description: lists all available public RPC commands, or gets help for the specifiedRPC.Commands which are unavailable will not be listed, such as wallet RPCsif wallet support is disabled.
+description: Example code for the dash:help json-rpc method. Сomplete guide on how to use dash:help json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters